NileshKumre15/StudentManagementAPI/README.md

 StudentManagementAPI is a Web API built using the .NET Core 8

-Technologies used C#, ASP.net.Web.api core, HTML,CSS,jQuery, Bootstrap
+Technologies used C#, ASP.net.Web.api core, HTML,CSS,jQuery, Bootstrap, EntityFramework 8

 Sql server